Newsletter

 British authorities on Wednesday arrested two men suspected of involvement in torching a Jewish group’s ambulances, according to London’s Metropolitan Police.

-The two suspects, aged 45 and 47, were arrested at addresses in northwest and central London “on suspicion of arson with intent to endanger life,” the Metropolitan Police said in a statement.
+The two suspects, ages 45 and 47, were arrested at addresses in northwest and central London “on suspicion of arson with intent to endanger life,” the Metropolitan Police said in a statement.
 The case in question is Monday’s torching of four ambulances belonging to the Hatzola Northwest Jewish rescue service.

 Commander Helen Flanagan, head of Counter Terrorism Policing London, which is leading the investigation of the ambulance torching, said: “This appears to be an important breakthrough in the investigation, but we’re also mindful that CCTV footage of the incident suggests there were at least three people involved.
-We fully recognize the local community will still be concerned and our investigation very much remains active.”
+We fully recognize the local community will still be concerned, and our investigation very much remains active.”

-The Islamist group Harakat Ashab al-Yamin al-Islamiya has claimed responsibility for that incident and several attacks since March 9 against Jewish institutions in Belgium, and the Netherlands.
+The Islamist group Harakat Ashab al-Yamin al-Islamiya has claimed responsibility for that incident and several attacks since March 9 against Jewish institutions in Belgium and the Netherlands.

 Separately, a Dutch judge on Monday extended the remand of two teenagers, aged 14 and 17, who are suspected of planning to set off an explosive device near or set on fire a synagogue near Amsterdam, prosecutors said.